uptoratlen/raspi_LiveBackup/README.md

   cp --reflink=auto "$1" "$f"
   ...
 ```
-the argument ```--sparse=always```, otherwise thecp did not work.
+the argument ```--sparse=always```, otherwise the cp did not work.
 But that is something on my local system.
 I need to check the config.
+But that just as a note for me.

 ## Copy this script
-copy the script to the same folder as the pishrink.sh
+copy the backup script to the same folder as the pishrink.sh
 In my case : ```/home/pi/pishrink```

 ```